“Life is not a problem to be solved, but a reality to be experienced.” — Soren Kierkegaard

 It also forced me to find the most effective principles, patterns and practices for project management, personal productivity, running high-performance teams, … etc. Which is better … more time at the problem? … or better techniques, more value, and a sustainable pace?

-How To Use This
+How To Use the Life Hot Spots Framework

 You can use the life frame to immediately start improving your life.
 Here’s how you can get started::